plainsightcollection/plainsightcollection.github.io/README.md

 For details on installing and playing, see [Install a Bookmarklet](#install-a-bookmarklet) and [Playing The Games](#playing-the-games).

+### Entering the URL Directly

+Most browsers support entering the game URL directly.
+However, there is a caveat.
+Most modern browsers will automatically delete the 'javascript:' portion of the URL.
+Thus to enter the URL directly, you must manually type "javascript:" and then copy and paste the rest of the URL.
+Hitting enter after that should behave exactly as if you had used a bookmarklet.

 ### Install a Bookmarklet

 #### Firefox